1zuu/1zuu-DeepLearning.AI-Machine-Learning-Engineering-for-Production-MLOps/README.md

 ### 4. deployment Stage
 ![github](https://github.com/1zuu/DeepLearning.AI-Machine-Learning-Engineering-for-Production-MLOps/blob/main/Course%201%20-%20Introduction%20to%20Machine%20Learning%20in%20Production/Week%201/notes/deployment.PNG)

-#### One of the Most Challenge in Deployment Stage is CONCEPT DRIFT.
-WHich means the distribution of the data may changes from training phase to inference.
+#### One of the Most Challenge in Deployment Stage is DATA DRIFT & CONCEPT DRIFT.
+DATA DRIFT means that the distribution of data may changes from training phase to inference based on variety of software, hardware & other issues.
+CONCEPT DRIFT means input output mapping of a supervised learning task changes.
+As as Example, Consider speech recognition system.
+We only trained the system for data collected from Teenagers.
+But due to pandemic old age people use the system for variety of reasons.